madapaamrutha-svg/RTL_Workshop/module-4/README.md

 # 📚 Table of Contents

-1. Introduction
-2. Objectives
-3. Tools and Technologies Used
-4. RTL Simulation of a 2×1 Multiplexer
+1. RTL Simulation of a 2×1 Multiplexer
-5. Technology Mapping of the Multiplexer
+2. Technology Mapping of the Multiplexer
-6. Functional Verification Using Simulation Waveform
+3. Functional Verification Using Simulation Waveform
-7. Analysis of an Incorrect Multiplexer Design
+4. Analysis of an Incorrect Multiplexer Design
-8. Verification of Bad Multiplexer Behavior
+5. Verification of Bad Multiplexer Behavior
-9. Simulation of Blocking Assignment Behavior
+6. Simulation of Blocking Assignment Behavior
-10. Synthesis of Blocking Assignment Circuit
+7. Synthesis of Blocking Assignment Circuit
+8. Blocking Assignment Using Past Value
-11. Overall Result
+9. Overall Result
-12. Conclusion
+10. Conclusion

 ---